amirkode/trabas/doc/SETUP_SERVER.md

 ```

 ### Run Server Service with Docker
+In this example, we will use NGINX as our reversed proxy.

 We provide Dockerfiles and docker-compose files for server service deployment using Docker.
 You can find them in the `docker/server` directory of the project.